astropy/astropy/docs/fits/users_guide/users_headers.rst

     >>> del prihdr[3:5]

-The method ``Header.set`` is another way to update they value or comment associated with an existing keyword, or to create a new keyword.
+The method :meth:`Header.set` is another way to update they value or comment associated with an existing keyword, or to create a new keyword.
 Most of its functionality can be duplicated with the dict-like syntax shown above.
 But in some cases it might be more clear.
 It also has the advantage of allowing one